 Eagle Papercraft for Kids

-Did you know that the Bald Eagle has been the national bird of United States of America since 1782?
-The Bald Eagle can be found on the Presidential Seal, the Great Seal of the United States, on the logos of Federal agencies and money, as well as on postage stamps.
-It’s become an American icon and also holds great significance for some Native American tribes.
+Did you know that the Bald Eagle has been the national bird of the United States of America since 1782?
+It’s a symbol of strength, freedom, and resilience.
+You can find this magnificent bird proudly displayed on the Presidential Seal, the Great Seal of the United States, and even on postage stamps.
+It’s an American icon that holds deep significance for the nation as well as certain Native American tribes.

 I absolutely love how these eagles turned out!
 You can use googly eyes, like we did, or draw on your eyes with a marker.
 I plan on gluing magnets to the back of our finished eagles and using them as fridge magnets.